 I am a special education teacher/paraprofessional/specialist/administrator/parent, is Equitable Teaching for me?

 Yes!
 Equitable Teaching is a mindset, a way of approaching education.
 General education teachers need support to ensure that they are accessible to the learning outcomes of every student in their classroom and students need the support of their educational team.
 The success of students is highly dependent on the likemindedness and collaboration of educational teams.

 Are the portfolio projects on your resources page really free for me to use?

 Yes!
 Equitable Teaching is my passion and I have always led with the mentality of “What is best for students?”.
 Therefore, the more ways I can support teachers that choose to have this teaching mindset the more students will benefit.
 It’s a win, win!
-I invite you to join the Equitable Teaching Community via Facebook to stay up-to-date as new resources become available.
+I invite you to join the Equitable Teaching Community via Facebook and subscribe to receive emails to stay up-to-date as new resources become available.

 Does Christina do speaking engagements?
 Outside of the Minneapolis/ St. Paul area?

 Yes I do!
 If you are interesting in talking to me further about your event please fill out the Request More Information form and check the box for speaking engagements.